ElseLondon/effectively-server/README.md

 # Effectively Server
-As it stands, we cannot add custom routes to our Effectively codebase.
-This simple node.js express server is for handling any bespoke interactions our current Effectively cannot handle.
+As it stands, we cannot add custom routes to our Effectively server.
+This simple node.js express server is for handling any bespoke interactions our current Effectively server cannot handle.

 We currently have two routes `setRoomAgenda` & `getRoomAgenda` - these store the room's name, duration, and agenda points for sharing between separate clients.